schmaustech/rt-app-container/README.md

 ### Build the Container

 We can build the container using the files in the repository.
+This container build process has been tested on both x86_64 and aarch64.

 ~~~bash
 # podman build -f Dockerfile --build-arg ARCH=`uname -i` -t quay.io/bschmaus/rt-app-container:latest